FalkorDB/falkordb-browser/README.md

-FalkorDB-Browser is a vizualization UI for FalkorDB.
+FalkorDB-Browser is a visualization UI for FalkorDB.

 To see a running demo check: https://browser.falkordb.com/